Nursery - Willow Class.

 We will talk about your child’s needs and interests and enable you and your child to meet the nursery teacher and teaching assistants.
 You will be invited for a tour of the nursery and the school.
 This is a good opportunity for us to begin to get to know your child so that we can begin their journey in our school.

 Following this we will arrange a half hour “taster visit” for you and your child come and explore the nursery provision.
 This is a great opportunity for your child to get to know us and the nursery with you there to support them.

-During this visit we will discuss and additional needs and arranged for your child’s first day.
+During this visit we will discuss any additional needs and arrange your child’s first day.

 In September for our new starters, we have staggered start dates over the first two weeks to allow children time to settle in with support from the adults in nursery.

 Some children feel quite confident to come in straight away, ready to play and others may need a little more support at the beginning.
 Some children may stay for a shorter time at first, for example, if your child’s place is for full days it may suit them best to stay for the morning at first, build up to adding lunch time and then stay for the whole day.

 All children are different, some children can take longer to settle than others and we will work with you to support your child during this time